-Towns like Rojales tent to erect a large canopy outside the church and the public are invited to walk around the outside admiring the various dioramas.
+Towns like Rojales tend to erect a large canopy outside the church and the public are invited to walk around the outside admiring the various dioramas.
 The attention to detail is quite something.

 In Torrevieja it is a grand affair.
 The whole square outside the church is dominated by the Belén.